ShivankUdayawal/Twitter-and-Reddit-Sentimental-analysis/README.md

   * Twitter.csv Dataset has around 163K Tweets along with Sentiment Labels.
   * Reddit.csv Dataset has around 37K Comments along with its Sentimental Label

+So Generally Each Dataset has two columns, the first column has the cleaned tweets and Comments and the Second one indicates its Sentimental Label